dougeby/IntuneDocs/intune/security-baselines.md

 - Windows 10 version 1809 and later

 > [!NOTE]
-> While security baselines is in preview, Microsoft doesn't recommend using profiles in a production environment, as the baselines may change over the course of the preview and they will not convert to the latest supported profiles after the feature is generally released.
+> While security baselines is in preview, Microsoft doesn't recommend using profiles in a production environment, as the baselines may change over the course of the preview.
+When security baselines are generally available, existing profiles won't convert to the latest supported profiles.

 The goal of using security baselines is to provide an end-to-end secure workflow when working with Microsoft 365.
 Some of the benefits include: